Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

 \end{itemize}

-Have computed the $2N$ scorings from bidirectional paths, it is straightforward to combine them.
-While there are several ways to define the bidirectional scoring, as investigated in our preliminary work \cite{Guo:ICPR18}, we prefer to use the following form:
+Having computed the $2N$ scores from these bidirectional paths, it is straightforward to combine them.
+While there are several ways to define bidirectional scores, as investigated in our preliminary work \cite{Guo:ICPR2018}, we prefer to use the following form: